The Refinery Next Door: My Babies Made Me a Climate Activist

 Within minutes of exposure to benzene vapour, around 50% of the dose is absorbed by the lungs.
 It passes to the placenta and the foetus straight away.
 Within a couple of hours, levels in blood and bone marrow are elevated.
 It spreads to the brain, liver bile, and fat – and into high fat breast milk.
 Umbilical cord blood may hold higher concentrations than maternal blood.
 Benzene is gradually eliminated, mainly through breath and pee.

 An air monitoring station near my house clocked benzene, toluene, xylenes, ethylbenzene, 1,3-butadiene, nitrogen dioxide and sulfur dioxide.
-One EPA report stated they held, “significant doubt in the accuracy of benzene data being generated by Shell.”

-Some studies suggest childhood leukaemia can be associated with exposure of the mother - and even the father pre-conception – to solvents, petroleum products, car pollution, benzene, or plastic.
+Some studies suggest childhood leukaemia can be associated with exposure of the mother - and even the father preconception – to solvents, petroleum products, car pollution, benzene, or plastic.

 If I passed the refinery mid-morning, I would see a woman in a white coat park her ute by the stream that flowed out of the refinery grounds directly into the bay.
 Sometimes the water steamed it was so hot.
 She climbed down and took a sample.

 Pelicans and plovers congregated on the piers where pipelines pumped oil from berthed tankers to the refinery.
 Barbed wire fences kept people out, making it peaceful for the birds.

-When my belly was large and Archie was kicking hard, there was another spill from a cracked pipe on the jetty.
+When my belly was large and my baby was kicking hard, there was another spill from a cracked pipe on the jetty.
 Men in tinnies fished nearby, catching pinky snapper which swam near the warm water at dawn and dusk.
 At low tide, the mud barrier of the lagoon exposed, they pulled in trevally, whiting and flathead.
 I wasn’t keen to share their catch.

 I was not afraid for myself.
 But my baby was another thing.
 It wasn’t analytical.
 My pregnant nose reacted to strong chemical smells like a chained wildcat sensing a mortal enemy.